On the Double Copy for Spinning Matter

 \subsection{Generalized Gauge Transformations and Classical Radiation}

+Now that we have computed the amplitude for different Bremsstrahlung processes we might ask what sort of classical information can be extracted from it.
+The answer is given by the radiated momentum which is carried by long range fields (photons, gravitons, dilatons and axions) to null infinity \cite{Goldberger:2016iau,Kosower:2018adc}.
+This momentum is determined by a phase space integral,

+where $J(k)$ is the radiative piece of the stress energy tensor (or current) related to the amplitude via the LSZ formula.
+This also requires to implement a prescription for the classical limit, $J(k)=\lim_{\hbar \to 0 } M_5 $ \cite{Luna:2017dtq,Kosower:2018adc}.
+In light of the promising recent developments of \cite{Luna:2016due,PV:2019uuv,Chester:2017vcz,Shen:2018ebu} it is desirable to understand how a double copy structure turns out to be realized in classical radiation, and more specifically, how it follows from the BCJ construction in QFT.

-For inelastic scattering, the BCJ double copy formula \eqref{eq:BCJ gravity} easily recovers the Lagrangian result as we have seen above.
-In a classical context however we would like to extract the classical piece of the amplitude in such a way that the the double copy structure is still manifest in the final result.
-Taking the classical limit of \eqref{eq:BCJ gravity} however does not show explicitly the double copy structure of the classical amplitude as we will see in a moment.
+We would like to extract the classical piece of the amplitude in such a way that the double copy structure is preserved untouched in the final result.
+Taking the classical limit of \eqref{eq:BCJ gravity} however does not show explicitly the double copy form of the classical amplitude as we will see in a moment.
 This was first observed for scalar sources in \cite{Luna:2017dtq}, but is also true for the spinning case.
-It is desirable therefore to write the double copy for inelastic scattering in a more convenient gauge as we will discuss in this section.
-This will further allow us to derive the classical double copy formula presented in \cite{Bautista:2019tdr}, from the classical limit of the BCJ double copy in QFT.
+We find that the problem can be fixed if we write the double copy for inelastic scattering in a more convenient \textit{generalized} gauge.
+This further provides an alternative derivation to the classical double copy formula presented in \cite{Bautista:2019tdr}.